1valdis/coursework-3/README.md

 # coursework-3

 This is my course work for the 3rd year.
+Demo [here](https://kursach3.squad47.tk).

 It's an online store.
 Features:
 * Product categories